-Approximately 132 hours of personnel training time during 2022 resulting in an estimated staff expense of \$8123.28.
-These staff hours were paid using the Santa

-Cruz County Sheriff's Office general budget.
-The Sheriff's Office anticipates using funds from the Sheriff's Office general budget for similar costs incurred in 2023.
+Approximately 4 hours of personnel time during 2023 resulting in an estimated staff expense of \$246.00.
+These staff hours were paid using the Santa Cruz County Sheriff's Office general budget.
+The Sheriff's Office anticipates using funds from the Sheriff's Office general budget for similar costs incurred in 2024.

-The Sheriff's Office is not aware of any additional ongoing personnel, training, transportation, maintenance, storage, upgrade, or other ongoing costs.
+Otherwise, the Sheriff's Office is not aware of any additional ongoing personnel, training, transportation, maintenance, storage, upgrade, or other ongoing costs.